cckmwong-data/trading_SP500/README.md

 2. **Precision Entry/Exit (ARIMA)**: By modeling the conditional mean, the strategy captured short-term trends and "V-shaped" reversals.
 This allowed for consistent gains (higher numerator) while the benchmark remained stagnant during recovery phases.

-3. **Drawdown Protection**: The active investment strategy using ARIMA ande GARCH successfully navigated "tail risk" events and transformed into significant *Alpha*.
-By reacting to statistical signals rather than holding through the crash, it avoided the deep capital erosion that led to the benchmark's negative Sharpe ratio.
+3. **Drawdown Protection**: The active investment strategy using ARIMA ande GARCH successfully navigated "tail risk" events and transformed into significant *alpha*.
+By reacting to statistical signals rather than holding through the crash, it avoided the deep capital erosion that led to the extremely low Sharpe ratio for the passive strategy.

-With the risk-free rate near zero (0.15%), the model’s ability to maintain positive returns translated directly into significant Alpha, whereas the benchmark's return fell below the risk-free hurdle.

 ---